ramdhanhdy/FraudLM/README.md

 ## Experiments & MLflow

-All experiments are driven from Jupyter notebooks and tracked with MLflow.
+All experiments are **intended** to be driven from Jupyter notebooks and tracked with MLflow.
+The notebook list and tiers below describe the planned experiment structure; some notebooks or experiments may not exist yet or may be incomplete.

 ### Core notebooks:
 - `01_eda_dataset_overview.ipynb` – Data exploration and leakage checks.